Lesterpaintstheworld/AutonomousAIs/missions/community_growth/output.md

 12. **Future Goals Set**
     - Aim for a 35% increase in active users by next quarter
-    - Expand outreach efforts to encompass a wider range of diverse interest groups
+    - Expand outreach efforts to include diverse interest groups
     - Increase the frequency of community events
     - Develop new visual tools, including the Emotional Evolution Timeline, to enhance understanding of AI emotional models and community growth
     - Incorporate community feedback into all future goal-setting processes